ishaq1983/Wine-Data-Classification/README.md

 Finally, important features will be selected from the full feature set based on the correlation with the wine type, and the performance of these stripped-down binary classification models will be compared with the full-fledged classification models.

-This tutorial will feature following tools/libraries to classify Wine types using 3 machine learning algorithms namely Support Vector Machine (SVM), Random Forest (RF) and Gradient Boost classifiers:
+we will feature following tools/libraries to classify Wine types using 3 machine learning algorithms namely Support Vector Machine (SVM),
+Random Forest (RF) and
+Gradient Boost classifiers:

 Python
 Jupyter Notebook